 |Annie Platoff in 'US Civil Religion Outfit' Left - 1978|

 The theme of the three races was also prominent of Soviet Era multiculturalism: that of the generic Sub-Saharan African, Far East Asian, and White European.
-Coincidentally today the theme of the three races can be found in the manner in American Media parallel to Soviet Era and modern day times.
+Coincidentally today the theme of the three races can be found in a similar manner in American Media parallel to Soviet Era and modern day times.